nhsx/nhs_time_of_travel/README.md

 ```

 This was launch your pip environment with the necessary installations and dependencies.
-Once this is open run "conda install cartopy".

 Finally to launch the streamlit app:
 ```bash